Vision: We envision a sustainable and loving world in which all live equally with justice, dignity and compassion.

 Take Part

-In 2021, the PUUC Social Justice Committee participated in:
+The PUUC Social Justice Committee has participated in:

-- Climate action thru supporting “PEA” Peterborough Energy Action; 350NH.org, discussed and began research into reducing plastics …
+• Climate action through supporting “PEA” Peterborough Energy Action; 350NH.org, discussed and began research into reducing plastics …

-- Immigration and Refugee action thru supporting Keene’s Project Home, the ACLU-NH, UU Action Network NH’s Bail and Bond Fund …
+• Immigration and Refugee action through supporting Keene’s Project Home, the ACLU-NH, UU Action Network NH’s Bail and Bond Fund …

-- Food Security thru supporting local food banks, area shelters, Community Meals to Go (a Town of Peterborough initiative), the Monadnock Hunger Walk …
+• Food Security through supporting local food banks, area shelters, Community Meals to Go (a Town of Peterborough initiative), the Monadnock Hunger Walk …

-- Amnesty International letter writing to urge release of political prisoners world wide.
+• Amnesty International letter writing to urge the release of political prisoners worldwide.

 Members